Insert boos here (and I mean for the circumstance and not for my stating them).

 Even though this is new and disturbing news to the fans of Kamelot we also have to remember that he was the second singer in the band and that often these things are never permanent.
 Dickinson and Halford left Iron Maiden and Judas Priest and now are back in command of those bands so who knows.
 Rock and Roll is a very interesting thing and always seems to surprise us with all of its happenings.
 At this stage of the game I do not think that Thomas Youngblood, Casey Grillo, Oliver Palotai and Sean Tibbetts will let us down and instead hold a steady course and deliver us a kick ass Metal show.
 Good luck guys just the same.

-Check out the Kamelot coverage on PiercingMetal’s core site HERE.
+Check out all of our Kamelot coverage HERE.

 Enjoy Roy Khan’s tenure in Kamelot with these releases if you don’t already have them